0xarch/lessed-skin-server/README.md

 </p>

 # THIS(LESSED SKIN) IS A FORK OF BLESSING SKIN SERVER

-Lessed skin has made some changes to the user interface without much breaking changes to the core.

-Lessed skin also added phpMyAdmin to DevContainer.
-(Port 3399)

 Puzzled by losing your custom skins in Minecraft servers runing in offline mode?
 Now you can easily get them back with the help of Blessing Skin!